Helloskin vs NIOD CAIS3

 Helloskin vs Division Twenty

-2% GHK-Cu in water with a preservative pair.
-No penetration system, no antioxidant, no supporting actives.
+2% GHK-Cu in water with a preservative pair — no delivery system, no antioxidant, no supporting actives.

 More peptide.
 More protection.
 Less spend.